Why Reskilling Is So Important Now

 America has a skills problem, or more accurately, a massive skills gap.

 There are too many open jobs and too many job seekers with skills that don’t match up.
-Even those who have steady work need additional skills to remain relevant.
+Even those who have steady work need additional skills to remain relevant, particularly as the era of AI accelerates.

 This is true across all industries, but it's especially urgent in the skilled trades.
-Traditional skilled trades like manufacturing and modern skills-based careers like healthcare were already sounding the alarm about the need for more trained workers before 2020 — and then COVID-19 happened.
+Traditional skilled trades like manufacturing and modern skills-based careers like healthcare were already sounding the alarm about the need for more trained workers before both COVID-19 and the advent of generative artificial intelligence (AI) profoundly changed industry dynamics.

 What is reskilling?